Th3S4mur41/hw2energyid/README.md

 npx hw2energyid --p1=hw-p1meter-<last 6 charachter of serial> --energyid=<url of the webhook>
 ```

-#### Example
-The command with your data should look similar to this:
+E.g.: The command with your data should look similar to this:
 ```sh
 npx hw2energyid --p1=hw-p1meter-65d8c7 --energyid=https://hooks.energyid.eu/services/WebhookIn/46535693-fe25-48ba-96fa-ea827e987318/OS753GD97A11
 ```